15 Things To Do at The Bund (You’re Probably Missing Half)— lived here 1 year

 Best Hotels Near the Bund + Map

-I’ve stayed at three different hotels that are close to the Bund:
+I’ve stayed at several hotels close to the Bund:

 Waldorf Astoria: Absolutely incredible place, right at the Bund.
 Not as expensive as the W hotel, and you’re right at the center of The Bund.
 The interior is a bit more classic in style, but it really fits the European-style buildings.